Last updated: 14 July 2026

 *no nests recorded in KZN since 2017

-These Vultures are usually found solitary or in monogamous pairs.
+The White-headed Vulture is typically found alone or in monogamous pairs.
+It tends to fly lower than other species and is often the first to arrive at a carcass.
 Most nests are found in Acacia trees and one egg is laid at a time, however 61% of pairs do not breed every year due to still having a dependent chick from the previous year.
+This extremely low annual productivity makes the species highly vulnerable to any adult mortality.

 In 2000, White-headed Vultures were listed as Vulnerable in the Red Data Book.
-In 2015, their status was uplifted to ‘Critically Endangered’, which was maintained upon the most recent assessment in 2021.
-Significantly, following Vulture nest surveys across the province of KwaZulu-Natal in 2021, conservation organisations Ezemvelo KZN Wildlife and Wildlife ACT confirmed the localised extinction of breeding White-Headed Vultures.
+In 2015, their status was uplifted to ‘Critically Endangered’, which was maintained upon the most recent assessment.
+In 2021, following focused nest surveys conducted across KwaZulu-Natal by Ezemvelo KZN Wildlife and Wildlife ACT, the White-headed Vulture was confirmed to be regionally extinct as a breeding species in the province.
+No active nests have been recorded since 2017.
+This represents a complete loss of a species from the province's ecological network within a remarkably short timeframe.

 Hooded Vulture (Necrosyrtes monachus)